Carroll grad named Miss Allen County

 “First I would take my Bible because all things are possible through Christ that strengthens me,” she said.
 “I would take my camera because life’s most beautiful moments are captured with a camera, and third, I would take a bag of marshmallows because all show pigs need marshmallows in a very stressful moment.”

 Joining the queen’s court Sunday were fourth runner-up Bridget Bane (Churubusco), third runner-up Carly Wilcox (Roanoke), second runner-up Bekah Huelsenbeck (Avilla) and first runner-up Maranda Malcolm (Garrett).
 Bane was also selected by the audience as this year’s people’s choice contestant.
-Sophia Slates was named miss congeniality by the other 12 contestants.
+Sophia Slates was chosen miss congeniality. by the other 12 contestants.

 This year is the 30th anniversary for the Allen County Queen Pageant, as well as the Allen County Fair.
 The pageant is the first special event held as part of the fair, which begins Tuesday.